Oregon Alzheimer's Care Facilities

 Call (888) 320-4476 to speak to a local memory care advisor in Oregon and explore your memory care options.
 Get pricing & availability for nearby facilities and help scheduling tours.

 There are 1011 Alzheimer's care facilities available in Oregon.
 These care homes for Alzheimer's can provide care for all stages of Alzheimer's disease.
-The facilities can be either stand-alone memory care units, or part of larger Alzheimer's care communities.
+The facilities can be either stand-alone memory care units, or part of larger dementia care communities.
 Oregon Alzheimer's care facilities cost on average $62,004 per year.
 Dementia care in Oregon can range in cost from $36,504 all the way to $105,036 yearly.
 The 5 most affordable cities in Oregon for memory care are: Prineville at $55,596 per year, Sutherlin at $55,992 per year, Grants Pass at $56,292 per year, Roseburg at $56,412 per year and Eugene at $56,484 per year.
 The 3 most affordable counties in Oregon when it comes to Alzheimer's and dementia care are Crook county with costs of $55,320 per year, Josephine county that has average annual costs of $56,064 and Douglas county that carries an average cost of $56,400 yearly.

 List of Alzheimer's care, dementia care, memory care and assisted living facilities in Oregon: